carjed/doomsayer/README.md

 3. the W matrix containing the contributions of each signature within each sample's mutation spectrum

 #### Custom project directory
-`--projectdir [PROJECTDIR]`
+`--projectdir [/path/to/project_directory]`

 By default, output files are stored in a subfolder named `/doomsayer_output/` in your current directory.
 The `--projectdir` parameter will specify a custom name/location for the Doomsayer output directory.

 #### Write only M matrix with custom name
-`--matrixname [matrixname]`
+`--matrixname [STR]`

 This parameter allows you to specify a custom name for the mutation spectra matrix file.
-This option was included for cases where large datasets are spread across several files and we wish to take advantage of the [aggregation](#aggregation-mode) functionality of Doomsayer.
-Note that using this option will force Doomsayer to skip the generation of keep/drop lists and NMF decomposition.
+The default is `--matrixname subtype_count_matrix`.
+This is particularly useful if you wish to generate an initial count matrix then play around with the outlier detection parameters.

 #### Auto-filtered VCF or plain-text output
-`-o, --filterout`
+`--filterout`

 If the input is a single VCF or text file of sites, this flag will force Doomsayer to re-read the input file and write a new file of the same format, removing any samples specified in the `doomsayer_drop.txt` list that has been generated.

-This command will print the VCF header and records to STDOUT, which can then be piped to compatible programs, or redirected to a file using standard UNIX redirection (adding `> /path/to/output.vcf` at the end of the above example), allowing Doomsayer to be used as an intermediate step of more complex VCF processing pipelines.
+This command will print the VCF header and records to STDOUT, which can then be piped to compatible programs, or redirected to a file using standard UNIX redirection (i.e., adding `> /path/to/output.vcf` at the end of the command), allowing Doomsayer to be used as an intermediate step of more complex VCF processing pipelines.

 As far as possible, all records present in the original input will be preserved in the output, with three notable exceptions:
 1. All samples in the drop list (and their genotypes) will be omitted